coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/ChooseNetworkFees.md

 When [sending cryptocurrency], the network fees you offer determine your priority in the queue of pending transactions.
 Miners will prioritise transactions that offer high fees.

-_Choose high fees if you require fast confirmation or lower fees if you can wait a while to save on fees._

-For your convenience, Ledger Live dynamically estimates three levels of fees or allows custom fees for advanced users:
+Ledger Live offers a three (3) tiered fee structure, as well as a custom fee option:

 -   **High:** the transaction _should_ be included in the next block (~10 min for Bitcoin)
 -   **Standard:** the transaction _should_ be included within 3 blocks (~30 min for Bitcoin)
 -   **Low:** the transaction _should_ be included within 6 blocks (~60 min for Bitcoin)

+_Choose high fees if you need a faster confirmation, or a lower fee if you can wait a little longer._

 ## Calculation Of Fees